 The D&D alignment system is worthless

-Some people interpret lawful to mean supporting established authorities:
+For example, some people interpret lawful to mean supporting existing authorities:

-Others say that lawfulness only means believing that it would be good to have some established authority, not that the present ones are good or deserve loyalty, while still others say that lawfulness doesn't have any intrinsic association with authority, just strict adherence to a clear set of principles; hence a libertarian purist like Shane Killian would be highly "lawful" despite being an anarchist.
+Others say that lawfulness only means believing that it would be good to have some established authority, not that the existing ones are good or deserve loyalty, while still others say that lawfulness doesn't have any intrinsic association with authority, just strict adherence to a clear set of principles; hence a libertarian purist like Murray Rothbard would be highly "lawful" despite being an anarchist.
 (Although, when you think about that, it becomes more like "philosopher versus nonphilosopher".)

 while lawful characters adhere more strictly to "principles".
 But it's also said that chaotic characters are more individualistic:

-These are at odds, because consequentialism inherently has collectivist implications (if you can sacrifice one good for another, you can sacrifice one person for another - the TVTropes article pretty much makes that point itself).
+These are at odds, because consequentialism inherently has collectivist implications (if you can sacrifice one good for another, you can sacrifice one person for another).

 Some people will say that lawful characters "hate to see the guilty go unpunished":

-But many also say that "thou shalt not kill", or in general the modern Christian opposition to retribution, is a lawful idea:
+But many also say that "thou shalt not kill", or in general the Christian opposition to revenge, is a lawful idea:

 Both of them can be framed as strict adherence to one's principles.